vishal22741/CEH-STUDY-NOTES/Module-02-Footprinting-and-Reconnaissance/README.md

   "options set SOURCE <domain>" and run ex:modules load recon/domains-hosts/bing_domain_web
  ### Netcraft :
-  which is open source tool that availabe in search engines - visit netcraft website and Enter a domain name to gather information such as hosting details, technologies used, infrastructure information, and historical data.
+ Netcraft is a web-based reconnaissance service used to gather information about websites, hosting providers, technologies, and infrastructure details.

 ## Gathering domain related information with Whois lookup
  syntax:
  ```bash
     whois tata.com
 ```
- whois is an open tool it comes with by default installation in linux that provides domain registration information such as registrar details, registration dates, name servers, and contact information when publicly available.
+ whois is an protocol command-line utility that provides domain registration information such as registrar details, registration dates, name servers, and contact information when publicly available.

  ## collecting profiles with usernames